RajeshKalidandi/ChillBroo/README.md

 - [ ] Develop an API for third-party integrations
 - [ ] Implement A/B testing for content performance
 - [ ] Create a content calendar and scheduling feature

+## 🚀 Recent Updates

+- ✅ Implemented freemium model with 100 free credits for new users
+- ✅ Updated Pricing page to reflect new plan structure
+- ✅ Integrated credit system with content generation process
+- ✅ Added CreditStatus component for real-time credit display
+- ✅ Enhanced user registration process with plan selection
+- ✅ Optimized Dashboard with pagination for generated content
+- ✅ Implemented Redux for global state management
+- ✅ Created custom hooks for API caching and credit management
+- ✅ Improved error handling and loading states across components
+- ✅ Enhanced dark mode implementation with system preference detection

+## 🔜 Next Steps

+- [ ] Implement credit purchase system in the Checkout page
+- [ ] Create a detailed credit usage history in the Usage page
+- [ ] Develop an onboarding tutorial for new users
+- [ ] Implement team collaboration features for shared credits
+- [ ] Enhance Analytics page with credit usage insights
+- [ ] Create an API documentation page for developers
+- [ ] Implement a referral system for credit bonuses
+- [ ] Develop a mobile app version of ChillBroo
+- [ ] Implement advanced AI model selection for content generation
+- [ ] Create a content calendar feature for scheduling posts